389ds/389ds.github.io/docs/389ds/design/protect-NSS-db.md

 - moving its content into a in memory repository where it can be retrieved, this is the purpose of <b>Keyring</b>.
 - encrypting its content into a <b>encrypted_pin.txt</b> so that its content is useless, this is the purpose of <b>Clevis/Tang</b>

 Directory servers retrieves NSS password using <i>svrcore</i> framework.
 This framework call a retrieving method and if the method fails then it calls a fallback.
-The fallback also registers a method/fallback.
-Each method fallback is registered in a so called <i>plugin</i>.
+The fallback also registers a method/fallback etc..
+Svrcore basically contains a <u>ordered list of retrieval method and fallback</u>.
+Each method/fallback is registered in a so called <i>plugin</i>.
 Each DS instance has its own <i>svrcore list method/fallback</i>

 - retrieval from <b>svcore cache</b> using the NNS default slot token (see below) as a key for cache lookup.
 - retrieval from <b>pin.txt</b>